yisiszhang/AdvancedPython/README.md

 # AdvancedPython

-Advanced Python for Neuroscientists Summer 2021.
+Course website for Advanced Python for Neuroscientists Summer 2021 for PNI Summer students.